Skip to main content

 Changes to several categories at the 2025 Juno Awards are raising concerns among musicians that Canada's top music celebration is backtracking on inclusivity.

-Jason Wilson, a two-time Juno nominee and adjunct professor in music at the University of Guelph, says a move to eliminate the reggae category from next year's Junos can only "ring alarms of racism."
+Jason Wilson, a two-time Juno nominee and adjunct professor in music at the University of Guelph, says a decision to remove the reggae category from next year's Junos can only "ring alarms of racism."

 "There's a lot of anger among us reggae folks," Wilson said in a phone interview.